patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02.png)

 Note:
-Fast forward two years and in 2014, for my thesis...
+Fast forward two years and in 2014 when I was working on my thesis...

 I was working on a series of projects about awareness and the tools we use to see the world around us.